This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Prescription pain medicine may be given.
 Do not wait until the pain is severe before you ask for more medicine.

 - Medicines to balance your electrolytes may be needed.

 - Urine tests may show if you have blood in your urine.
 They may also show high amounts of the substances that form kidney stones, such as uric acid.

 - Blood tests show how well your kidneys are working.
 They may also be used to check the levels of calcium or uric acid in your blood.

-- X-rays of your kidneys, bladder, and ureters may be done.
-You may be given a dye before the pictures are taken to help healthcare providers see the pictures better.
+- X-ray or ultrasound pictures may be taken of your kidneys, bladder, and ureters.
+You may be given contrast liquid before an x-ray to help these show up better in the pictures.
 You may need to have more than one x-ray.
-Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.

 You may need any of the following if your kidney stones are too large to pass: